blurer/vpn-docker-dns/README.md

 | AAAA | proxy.example.com | Subdomain for NginxProxyManager via IPv6 |

 Go into Portinaer and change the network for the dns and portainer containers to be on ``proxy-default`` or whatever the name of the proxy network is.

+Now go to NginxProxyManager and create a ``Add Proxy Host``

+Example for dns:

+Details tab:
+* Domain Names: dns.example.com
+* Scheme: http
+* Forward Hostname / IP: pihole *(or whatever the container name is)*
+* Forward Port: 80 *(use the inside port, not the forwarded port, e.g. 7000 from above)*
+* Cache assets: enable
+* 8Block common exploits: enable
+* Websockets support: enable

+SSL Tab: